16 to 19 funding: maths and English condition of funding

-From the 2016 to 2017 academic year funding has been removed for any students that did not study maths and/or English in the 2014 to 2015 academic year that should have done so.
-However in recognition of the progress the FE sector made in the first year that the condition of funding applied, ministers decided not to apply the maths and English funding condition in full.
-For the 2014 to 2015 academic year only, a 5% tolerance will be applied.
-Funding reductions (which will apply to the 2016 to 2017 allocations) have only been applied to institutions where more than 5% of students by value without A* to C GCSE in maths and/or English did not enrol on an approved qualification in these subjects.
-Funding reductions for these institutions will be removed for each student above the tolerance level at half the national funding rate above the tolerance, rather than 100% as originally planned.
-The 5% tolerance has been applied to the 2016 to 2017 academic year only.
+From the 2017 to 2018 academic year funding will be removed for any students that did not study maths and/or English in the 2015 to 2016 academic year that should have done so.
+However in recognition of the progress the FE sector has made in implementing the condition of funding ministers have decided not to apply the maths and English funding condition in full.
+For the 2015 to 2016 academic year data a 5% tolerance will be applied.
+Funding reductions (which will apply to 2017 to 2018 allocations) will therefore only apply to institutions above a tolerance of 5% of total students (calculated by value) for students without A*-C GCSE in English and/or maths who did not enrol on an approved qualification in these subjects.
+Funding for these institutions will be removed for each student above the tolerance level at half the national funding rate, rather than 100% as originally.
+The 5% tolerance will only apply to the 2017 to 2018 academic year.

 The 5% tolerance has been calculated by determining the value of the non-compliant students in 2015 to 2016 based on the 2017 to 2018 national rate by individual student band, as a percentage of funding for all students in 2015 to 2016 based on the national rate by individual student band.

-To calculate the value of non-compliance (E) the number of non-compliant students from end year 2014 to 2015 data (C) has been multiplied by the appropriate national funding rate (A) according to their total planned hours, (values for students in the 0-279 band have been calculated as a proportion of the full time national rate based on their total planned hours divided by 600).
+To calculate the value of non-compliance (E) the number of non-compliant students from end year 2015 to 2016 data (C) will be multiplied by the appropriate national funding rate (A) according to their total planned hours, (values for students in the 0-279 band have been calculated as a proportion of the full time national rate based on their total planned hours divided by 600).